SmileyChris/easy-thumbnails/docs/usage.rst

 -----------------------

-If you want to create a thumbnail *without* providing an alias, use this tag to generate the thumbnail by specifying all of the required options.
+If you want to create a thumbnail *without* providing an alias, use this tag to generate the thumbnail by specifying all of the required options (or *with* an alias name, to override/supplement the default alias options with dynamic content).

 .. autofunction:: easy_thumbnails.templatetags.thumbnail.thumbnail